 Yemenite women were voluntary social workers.
-They helped poor brides in arranging wedding ceremonies, providing basic clothing, household equipment, assistance and food.
-They supported orphans, the sick and the elderly.
+They helped poor brides in arranging wedding ceremonies, providing basic clothing, household equipment, assistance, and food.
+They supported orphans, the sick, and the elderly.
 It was generally accepted in Yemen that if one was able to help the needy, it was incumbent upon one to do so.
 While men and women did not participate together in these endeavors, the women were often the first to discover the needy and to begin helping them.
-In organizing to provide the help, they basically created a women’s organization.
-While it had no president, officers or board of directors, it definitely had very active members who did the actual work.
-All these separate activities such as assisting the needy, arranging weddings, cooking, singing and dancing among themselves at happy occasions and working together at household chores, created a network of support groups where close-knit relationships developed and remained a most important and meaningful part of their lives.
+In organizing to provide the help, they essentially created a women’s organization.
+While it had no president, officers, or board of directors, it definitely had active members who did the actual work.
+All these activities, such as assisting the needy, arranging weddings, cooking, singing, and dancing among themselves at happy occasions and working together at household chores, created a network of support groups where close-knit relationships developed and remained a most important and meaningful part of their lives.

-In times of mourning (and these were not rare in Yemen), the women got together (they sat in a separate room during shivah) and more easily provided comfort to one another.
-Mortality was high and the women shared each other’s sorrows, so many having unfortunately gone through the same experiences.
+In times of mourning (and these were not rare in Yemen), the women came together (they sat in a separate room during Lit. "seven."
+The seven-day mourning period held following the death of an immediate family member: spouse, parent, child or sibling.shivah) and more easily provided comfort to one another.
+Mortality was high and the women shared each other’s sorrows.
 Infant mortality reached dreadful proportions.
 It was not uncommon for a woman to give birth to twelve children and see only two reach adulthood.
 A special function thus emerged for some Yemenite women: official mourners.
 Referred to also as “wailing women,” they had the unique task of leading the women’s crying during the first three days of the shivah.
-This performance channeled the other women in the group and focused their weeping.
-The wailing woman came prepared with a memorized text that was modified spontaneously according to the situation and characteristics of the deceased.
-She was helpful both in verbalizing the family’s grief and in providing consolation.
-This exhibition was not merely an emotional outburst, but was rather a calculated stimulant for the community’s involvement in the mourning.
-The wailing tradition was generally not preserved once they left Yemen.
-It seemed too harsh and was often considered uncivilized for western culture.
+This performance directed the other women in the group and focused their weeping.
+Wailing women came prepared with a memorized text that was modified spontaneously according to the situation and characteristics of the deceased.
+They were helpful both in verbalizing the family’s grief and in providing consolation.
+This exhibition was not merely an emotional outburst but was rather a calculated stimulant for the community’s involvement in mourning.
+The wailing tradition was generally not preserved once the Jews left Yemen.
+It seemed too harsh and was often considered “uncivilized” by European Jews.